The Jailbird: Plot

-As described in a film magazine, Shakespeare Clancy (MacLean), adroit in the art of opening safes, escapes from prison when his term still has six months to run and returns with 'Skeeter' Burns (Morrison), a friend who has just finished his sentence, to Dodson, Kansas, where Shakespeare has inherited a run-down newspaper and some worthless real estate.
+As described in a film magazine, Shakespeare Clancy, adroit in the art of opening safes, escapes from prison when his term still has six months to run and returns with 'Skeeter' Burns, a friend who has just finished his sentence, to Dodson, Kansas, where Shakespeare has inherited a run-down newspaper and some worthless real estate.
 His first issue of the newspaper antagonizes the people of the town, and he promotes an oil stock scheme to get their money, setting up a well on his property.
-After he has collected money from practically all of the town residents, he prepares for his getaway only to find that Alice Whitney (May), a young woman he has come to love, owns two thousand dollars of the worthless stock.
+After he has collected money from practically all of the town residents, he prepares for his getaway only to find that Alice Whitney, a young woman he has come to love, owns two thousand dollars of the worthless stock.
 An unexpected gusher from the well on his property paves the way for a happy ending, with Shakespeare returning to prison to complete his interrupted sentence.